hjukic/cni-example/README.md

 # 🐳 GitOps Kubernetes Project with ArgoCD and Helm

-This project is a very simple, presentation-friendly GitOps demo that uses ArgoCD and Helm to deploy an example app (nginx) to a local Kubernetes cluster (Docker Desktop Kubernetes).
+This project is a very simple, presentation-friendly GitOps demo that uses ArgoCD and Helm to deploy a color-changing webapp to a local Kubernetes cluster (Docker Desktop Kubernetes).
+Perfect for demonstrating GitOps workflows, rollbacks, and visual configuration changes!

 ## 📁 Project Structure